windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 The "Button" component has a "Click" event that we can use to run a script.
 The script will try to authenticate the user with given credentials and return an access token.
 If the authentication is successful, the access token will be stored in the **result** of the component.
+In short, the `result` field on the button will hold the value returned from the attached script.
 We can use this result to determine whether the user is logged in or not.

 The input of the "Text" component is a simple [JavaScript template string][js-template-string] by default.
 To reference the ouput of a component, we just need to use the component's ID.
-In our case, `f` is the ID of the login button component so the template string will look like this:
+In our case, `f` is the ID of the login button, so the template string will look like this:

 ```js
 ${f?.result?.access_token ? ' ' : 'You need to be logged in to load the data'}